MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/change-activity-mgt.md

 13. In the **Risk** box, select a value.
 For example, select **Medium**.
 14. Select the **Activities** tab, and select **Add**.
 15. In the **Templates** list, select **Default Review Activity**, and select **OK** to open the review activity form.
 16. In the **Title** box, enter a name for the review activity.
 For example, enter **Messaging Infrastructure Request Approval**.
-Select **Add** to add the user or group that'll normally approve the change request.
+Select **Add** to add the user or group that will normally approve the change request.
 17. In each open form or dialog, select **OK**.

 ### To create a priority-modifying template